MohamedAYasin/linear_regression_model/README.md

 # Diabetes Prediction Model and App

 Welcome to this repository which will contain summative tasks for my ML Specialization.
-This repository contains Three Folders: a machine learning api that predicts diabetes using datasets from scikit-learn, a Flutter app that uses the api to predict diabetes and a folder for the Colab Notebooks on Univariate linear regression and multi-variate linear regression.
+This repository contains a summative folder that holds Three Folders: a machine learning api that predicts diabetes using datasets from scikit-learn, a Flutter app that uses the api to predict diabetes and a folder for the Colab Notebooks on Univariate linear regression and multi-variate linear regression.

 ## Screenshot of the Diabetes Prediction Flutter App